On this page:

 The VSL Tuition Protection arrangements are sector-funded and underpinned by a sustainable provider levy framework.
 The levy framework - developed by the Australian Government Actuary - will cover the long-term costs of tuition protection by requiring all non-exempt VSL providers to contribute annual levies commensurate with their size and risk.

-The Australian Government waived the 2020 VSL Tuition Protection Levy as a COVID-19 pandemic relief measure for providers.
+The Australian Government waived the 2020 and 2021 VSL Tuition Protection Levies as a COVID-19 pandemic relief measure for providers.
 In lieu of the Levy collection, the Australian Government provided $2.7 million in to the VSL TPS Fund, to ensure protection for VSL students continues to be maintained.

 TAFEs and other Government-owned providers are exempt from the VSL Tuition Protection arrangements, with the exception of obligations relating to providing information about replacement courses and obligations of replacement providers.
 Exempt providers, with the exception of ‘Table A’ Universities, are required to provide tuition protection support and assistance to their students in the event they default.